• Skip to primary navigation

 Recipe Origins

-It is usually served with a thick Japanese gravy made of worcestershire sauce, soy sauce, and sugar or alongside Japanese curry and rice.
+It is usually served with katsu sauce or Japanese curry (to make this Chicken Katsu Curry Recipe) and rice.
 It pairs perfectly with just about any Japanese cuisine.

 Why Make This Recipe

 1. Easy: I love the ease of using an air fryer.
-You can cook tender, juicy meat with a perfectly crisp exterior with hardly any effort.
+It delivers juicy, tender meat with a perfectly crisp exterior and hardly any effort.

-2. Versatile: I’ve seen chicken katsu served with so many different sauces and side dishes.
+2. Versatile: I’ve seen this recipe served with so many different sauces and side dishes and even sliced and added to a sandwich.
 It’s the perfect dish for picky eaters because it can be dressed up or eaten as is!

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the recipe at the bottom for quantities.

 1. Chicken: I use boneless, skinless chicken breasts.
-You could use chicken thighs if that’s what you have on hand, but your cooking time will vary.
+You could use chicken thighs but your cooking time will vary.
 Chicken thighs tend to be juicer and more forgiving.
 Chicken breasts are healthier but may come out a little drier if not cooked perfectly.

 Tools